Debra Wood, RN

 A loss of appetite is common during cancer treatment.
 Fatigue, discomfort, nausea, dry mouth, mouth sores, and loss of taste can play a part in reducing your desire to eat.
-To manage this common side effect, consider:
+To manage this common side effect:

 can cause nausea and vomiting.
-To treat this side effect, you may be prescribed an anti-nausea drug.
-Some patients also find hypnosis, guided imagery, relaxation techniques, and acupuncture helpful.
-Eat frequent, small meals; sip water throughout the day; and avoid fatty, spicy, or greasy foods.
-You may want to talk to a registered dietician about other ways you can reduce nausea and vomiting with diet.
+To treat this side effect, you may be prescribed an antiemetic.
+Some people also find hypnosis, guided imagery, relaxation techniques, and acupuncture helpful.
+Eat frequent, small meals.
+Sip water throughout the day; and avoid fatty, spicy, or greasy foods.
+Talk to a dietitian about other ways you can reduce nausea and vomiting with diet.

 You can develop a rash or your skin can become red and tender from your treatment.
 To treat skin irritations:

-Fatigue is common in cancer patients.
+Fatigue is common in people with cancer.
 Medications, low red blood cell levels, emotional stress, pain medications, weight loss, and lack of appetite can all cause fatigue.
 Based on what is causing your fatigue, your doctor may recommend medications, a blood transfusion, a change in pain medications, talking to a therapist, exercise, and/or vitamins.
 Getting enough rest and listening to your body when you need to rest are also an important part of treating fatigue.

 Chemotherapy can cause the mouth and/or lips to develop sores.
 To manage this side effect:

 Cancer drugs work by attacking cells that divide quickly.
-Not only do cancer cells divide quickly, so do blood cells.
-Depending upon your treatment, you may experience side effects that affect your blood cells, making you more prone to infection.
+This also affects the white blood cells that fight infection.
+Depending upon your treatment, you may experience side effects that reduce your white blood cell count.
+This may make you more prone to infection.
 Other side effects include bruising easily, fatigue, and bleeding easily.